CamTHz/CamTHz.GitHub.io/catsper_function_ref.md

 ### Windowing

 The time range in which relevant data needs to be Fourier transformed shall be specified.
 This can be done manually, or via the auto window function.
 The auto window has a time range of $(-\Delta t_{1etl} + \Delta t, \Delta t_{1etl})$.
-This makes sures the reference and sample signal are equally spaced from the auto window's axis of symmetry.
+This makes sure the reference and sample signal are equally spaced from the auto window's axis of symmetry.
 In addition, the reference and sample signal are respectively spaced from the start and end of the auto window function at a time equivalent to the additional time taken for one internal reflection.

 The selected data does not have a time range that extends over $(- \infty, \infty)$, and may not have an integer number of periods (i.e. the start and end value of the data are different over the specified time range).
 This may lead to discontinuities in the subsequent Fourier transform results.
 To mitigate this situation, the selected data should be multiplied with apodisation functions, which gradually tends to zero at both ends.
-The following lists the provided apodisation function options in CaTSper:
+The following lists the available apodisation functions in CaTSper:

 - Boxcar: Heaviside step function.
 The values of the selected data are not changed and hence the function is suitable for transient data.
 - [Bartlett](https://uk.mathworks.com/help/signal/ref/bartlett.html): Symmetrical triangular function with zero as the two end values.
 The value at the triangular peak positively scales with the length of the data.
 The function length is the same as the data length.
 It gives little ripple in the results obtained after Fourier transform.
 - [Blackman](https://uk.mathworks.com/help/signal/ref/blackman.html): Summation of three cosine terms.
-The function is created with a length greater than the data length by one, and the removing the last value from the function.
+The function is created with a length greater than the data length by one, and then the last value is removed from the function.
 It is suitable for applications where minimal leakage is required.
+- [Hann](https://uk.mathworks.com/help/signal/ref/hann.html): Raised cosine.
+The two end values are at zero.
+The function length is one greater than the data length.
+It is suitable for random signals and is good against spectral leakage.
 - [Hamming](https://uk.mathworks.com/help/signal/ref/hamming.html): Raised cosine.
 The two end values are not at zero.
 The function length is one greater than the data length.
 After Fourier transform, the side lobes has a value lower than that of Hann, making Hamming suitable for optimising signal quality.
-- [Hann](https://uk.mathworks.com/help/signal/ref/hann.html): Raised cosine.
-The two end values are at zero.
-The function length is one greater than the data length.
-It is suitable for random signals and is good against spectral leakage.
 - [Taylor](https://uk.mathworks.com/help/signal/ref/taylorwin.html): The MATLAB default settings are used.
 The coefficients in the function are not normalised.
 After Fourier transform, it gives a narrow main lobe with side lobe values that decrease monotonically.
 It is suitable for radar applications.
 - [Triangular](https://uk.mathworks.com/help/signal/ref/triang.html): Symmetrical triangular function.
 If the length of the data has an odd value, the two end values are zero and the triangular peak is at one.
-If the length is instead even, the two end values are equal to the reciprocal of the length and a plateau instead of a triangular peak is resulted.
+If the length is instead even, the two end values are equal to the reciprocal of the length and a plateau, instead of a triangular peak, is resulted.
 The function length is the same as the data length.

 ### Fast Fourier Transform

 The data is usually upsampled before Fourier transform.
 Upsampling approximates the situation when the signal is sampled at a higher rate.
 This is done by extending the data length, where the new length is determined by multiplying the original length of data by a power of two.
 The exponent is specified by the user and should have a value greater than zero.
 The additional entries created beyond the original data length are filled with zeros.

 The augmented data is then respectively discrete Fourier transformed into frequency domain via [fast Fourier transform (MATLAB built-in function)](https://uk.mathworks.com/help/matlab/ref/fft.html).
-A $N$-by-$N$ transformation matrix is multiplied with the data. $N$ takes the length of the augmented data, or the original data length if upsampling is not performed.
+A $N\text{-by-}N$ transformation matrix is multiplied with the data. $N$ is the length of the augmented data, or the original data length if upsampling is not performed.
 After Fourier transform, the values in the frequency domain data are divided by the original data length (before upsampling) for scaling.

 ### Frequency Range and Spectral Resolution

-The frequency domain data will be trimmed according to the user-specified frequency range, which should be set based on considerations such as the instrument's signal-to-noise ratio, the range that gives relevant features, etc. Values beyond the upper limit can be trimmed right after Fourier transform, but those below the lower limit are only trimmed after [phase unwrapping](catsper_function_ref.md#amplitude-and-phase), as otherwise erroneous values may result.
+The frequency domain data will be trimmed according to the user-specified frequency range, which should be set based on considerations such as the instrument's signal-to-noise ratio, the range that gives relevant features, etc. Values beyond the upper limit, which is the cutoff frequency, can be trimmed right after Fourier transform, but those below the lower limit are only trimmed after [phase unwrapping](catsper_function_ref.md#amplitude-and-phase), as otherwise erroneous values may result.

 The spectral resolution $v_{res}$ of the frequency-domain data is defined by